buttplugio/buttplug-developer-guide/developer-guide/intro/buttplug-ethics.md

 ## First Draft!

 Note that this is a first draft of this section and I'm looking for feedback!
-You can leave feedback via [Twitter](https://twitter.com/qDot/status/1085724881214263296) or[on the feedback thread on our message boards](https://metafetish.club/t/feedback-on-ethics-portion-of-buttplug-developer-guide/546).
+You can leave feedback via [Twitter](https://twitter.com/qDot/status/1085724881214263296) or [on the feedback thread on our message boards](https://metafetish.club/t/feedback-on-ethics-portion-of-buttplug-developer-guide/546).
 Thanks for checking this out!

 ## Wait This Doesn't Sound Technical